tla/stemmaweb/README.md

 * Install the following Perl modules:
   * App::cpanminus
   * Module::Install::Catalyst
 * Create a database for the storage of text tradition data.
 This can be anything supported by Perl's DBI.
+(If you are taking stemmaweb for a test spin only you could use the default test database without changing the database settings (see below).
+The test configuration relies on SQLite being present on the system.)
 * Install the dependencies for Stemmaweb from this directory:

 		cd /PATH/TO/stemmaweb && cpanm -S --installdeps .